 Set strong passwordsA password can prevent someone from gaining access to your device and doing things like circulating your pictures or sending messages in your name.
 A good password or other form of authentication can also stop someone from hacking into your social networking accounts or changing passwords on your applications.
 Set the security settings on your device so that it automatically locks after a specific period of inactivity.
 Remember to use a difficult password; easy-to-guess passwords are less secure.

 Turn off most geo-taggingPhotos taken from most smartphones include a geotag - the exact location of where the picture has been taken.
 Think of it this way – if you take a picture of your child’s first day at school and share this picture or post it to your favorite social networking site anyone can find the exact location of where this picture is taken.
 To turn of geotagging – go to ‘camera settings’ on you smartphone and turn geo-tagging off.

-TELUS WISE Ambassadors host in-person or virtual seminars engaging participants in a discussion about Internet and smartphone safety and security.Learn more
+TELUS WISE Ambassadors host in-person workshops engaging participants in a discussion about Internet and smartphone safety and security.Learn more

 TELUS WISE virtual sessionAll events

 - A Facebook 'like' and your name can reveal a shocking amount of info